Zettersten/LinkPreview/readme.md

 ## Contributions

-Pull requests and contributions are welcome!
+Contributions are welcome!
 Please open an issue to discuss any changes before submitting a pull request.

 ## About

-For more information or support, please visit the [GitHub Repository](https://github.com/zettersten/BadBotBlocker).
+For more information, support, or to report issues, please visit the [GitHub Repository](https://github.com/zettersten/LinkPreview).

 ---

-Thank you for using **BadBotBlocker**.
-We look forward to your contributions and feedback!
+Thank you for using the **LinkPreview**.
+We look forward to seeing what you build with it!